 id: my-project, kind: "dns#project", number: "123456789012", quota: kind: dns#quota, managedZones: 10000, resourceRecordsPerRrset: 10000, rrsetAdditionsPerChange: 1000, rrsetDeletionsPerChange: 1000, rrsetsPerManagedZone: 10000, totalRrdataSizePerChange: 100000, labelSets: 1000

-You can find the name of your default project and additional projects at the top of the Home page in the Google Cloud Platform Console.
+You can find the name of your default project and additional projects at the top of the Home page in the Google Cloud Console.

 ns-cloud-e4 are the E shard.

 Multiple zones with the same DNS name cannot be assigned to the same shard, so only five zones can be created with exactly the same DNS name (this limit exists across all projects and users in Google Cloud).
-Before Cloud DNS will create a fifth zone with the same DNS name and prevent anyone else from using that DNS name, it requires you to verify the domain with a TXT record.
+Before Cloud DNS creates a fifth zone with the same DNS name and prevent anyone else from using that DNS name, it requires you to verify the domain with a TXT record.

 Cloud DNS assigns different shards for zones with subdomain DNS